Ways to get screened for colon cancer

 That’s where screening comes in.

-Did you know that while some tests take place at a healthcare facility, others can be done from your own home?
-Compare the features below to see which method you’re most comfortable with.
-Note that there are noninvasive options available—and there may be no cost to you.1,*
+Did you know that some tests can be done from your own home?
+Compare the features below to see which screening method you’re most comfortable with.
+Note that there are noninvasive options available—and there may be no cost to you.2,*

 MULTI-TARGET STOOL DNA TEST